-Tendenci is an open source CMS system built specifically for Associations and Nonprofit Organizations.
+Tendenci is an open source software built specifically for Associations and Nonprofit Organizations.

 Originally built in 2001 as a proprietary product in ASP, Tendenci was rewritten in 2009 for the open source market.
 The technology behind the new version of Tendenci is Django/Python/Postgres deployed on Ubuntu.
 The hosted version runs on top of Heroku in the Amazon cloud.
 For self-hosting, Tendenci runs on any platform that supports the Django/Python/Postgres/Ubuntu stack.
 As of November 2011, Tendenci is on version 5.1, licensed GPL and available for download on github.